BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Main Contributor - Takies
 Thank you for the OW sprite re-colouring it fit so well into the Gen 3 world style

+Contributor - SombrAbsol
+Thanks for the HQ music now all music will sounds as if they where played from a AGB

 Contributor - TheBoss42x
 Thanks for the help with the stressful tiles not fitting & reporting them as well as the edits you have contributed to the project like the optional bag and menus.